AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Issues*

-In the Preview environment, the links for copying and moving issues have been updated to "Copy to" and "Move to" both on the issue page as well as in an issue list.
+In the Preview environment, the links for copying and moving issues have been updated to "[!UICONTROL Copy to]" and "[!UICONTROL Move to]" both on the issue page as well as in an issue list.

 **Add up to 45 IP addresses to your [!DNL Workfront] allowlist**